Zellic/example-ctf-challenge/README.md

-# Zellic's CSAW 2022 CTF challenge
+# Example Ethereum CTF challenge

 This challenge uses the Ethereum ctf challenge framework developed by samczsun at Paradigm.
+It was originally written for CSAW CTF 2022.

 We've made this challenge public so to provide a self-contained example on how to use Paradigm's CTF framework.